menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

 Adding a New Appliance to Micetro
 ---------------------------------
-You must have permissions to administer DNS to add an appliance to Micetro.
+To add an appliance to Micetro, you need to have the Administrator role.

 **To add an appliance**: